awsdocs/amazon-appstream2-developer-guide/doc_source/update-management.md

 You are responsible for installing and maintaining the updates for the Windows operating system, your applications, and their dependencies\.
 For more information, see [Keep Your AppStream 2\.0 Image Up\-to\-Date](administer-images.md#keep-image-updated)\.

+You can keep your AppStream 2\.0 image up\-to\-date by using managed AppStream 2\.0 image updates\.
+This update method provides the latest Windows operating system updates and driver updates, and the latest AppStream 2\.0 agent software\.
+For more information, see [Update an Image by Using Managed AppStream 2\.0 Image Updates](administer-images.md#keep-image-updated-managed-image-updates)\.

 To manage updates for applications on your streaming instances, you can use any automatic update services provided\.
 You can also follow the recommendations for installing updates provided by the application vendor\.